Hello, I'm Alex.

 I perceive design to be less of a vocation, more an approach to investigation that combines systems thinking with cultural investigation to produce interesting human experiences.

 I care a lot about humans and their experiences – ever since I was young, I’d find myself imagining new ways for people to interact and would build new social groups, and new interactions online even with my personal acquaintances.
 I recently dug up an old drawing of a "digital chalkboard" concept I drew up in elementary school to reimagine how the classroom's chalkboard could increase accessibility and clarity to homework information.
-This value system isn’t something I learned – by living it, it radiates into everything that I do inside and outside of work.
+This value system isn’t something I simply learned – by living it, it radiates into everything that I do inside and outside of work.

 My mission is to contribute to the cultural progression of our world through the interaction with technology, so that we can be healthier, happier, and increase well-being through community and the ability to self-author our own lives.
 I believe strongly that tech should help unlock human achievement, and not hinder it.
 Therefore there’s important ethics to always be considered behind everything that we create.